Homotopy Bott-Taubes integrals and the Taylor tower for spaces of knots and links: Integration and its homotopy-theoretic analogue on the Taylor tower

+The evaluation map is injective, since it includes a link as a constant family of punctured links.
+Thus its image can be identified with $\LL_m^d$, and the spaces and maps agree (up to diffeomorphism) with the ones in the original Bott--Taubes pullback square for long links (\ref{LinkBTSquare}).
+So if we consider the following commutative diagram of spaces, where the horizontal arrows are induced by the evaluation map, we see that those horizontal arrows are diffeomorphisms.

+Hence over $\mathrm{im}(ev_{\vec{n}})$, this newly defined Bott--Taubes bundle is isomorphic to the original Bott--Taubes bundle.
+Since we deduced in the previous Subsection that $\Gamma[q_1,...,q_m;t]$ is a locally trivial fiber bundle, we see that every fiber is isomorphic to the fiber in the original Bott--Taubes bundle.

-In \cite{Rbo}, we used a categorical description due to Laures \cite{Laures} of certain manifolds with corners, namely \emph{manifolds with faces}, which when equipped with $L$ codimension-one strata satisfying certain conditions, are called $\la L \ra$-manifolds.
-These manifolds with corners are precisely the ones which for some $N$ can be embedded \emph{neatly} in $\R^{\L,N}:=[0,\infty)^L\x \R^N$, i.e., in a way that preserves corner structure.
-We will use the relevant terminology in this section, but we refer the reader to \cite{Laures} or \cite{Rbo} for precise definitions and more details.
+We now want to embed these bundles into trivial bundles whose fibers are Euclidean spaces with corners.
+We want these embeddings to be \emph{neat}, i.e., to preserve the corner structure.
+In \cite{Rbo} and \cite{HoMilnor3ple}, we made this precise via work of Laures \cite{Laures}.
+Specifically, one considers \emph{manifolds with faces}, which, when equipped with $N$ codimension-one strata satisfying certain conditions, are called $\la N \ra$-\emph{manifolds}.
+These are precisely the manifolds with corners which for some $M$ can be embedded neatly in $\R^M \x [0,\infty)^N$.
+The main points for us are that compactified configuration spaces are $\la N \ra$-manifolds for some $N$ and that a neat embedding has a well defined tubular neighborhood (diffeomorphic to the normal bundle).
+The reader may consult Section 2.1 (and especially Proposition 2.1.7) of \cite{Laures} or Section 3.1 of \cite{Rbo} for precise definitions and details.